 Since the passing of the Medical Marijuana Act in 2016 and the removal of Hemp from the Controlled Substances Act in the Farm Bill in 2018, individuals and entrepreneurs in Pennsylvania are getting more and more involved with cannabis.
 However, navigating these acts and what is legal can be difficult—that’s where CDM Law comes in.
 From illegal possession to running a cannabis business, CDM Law can help you with any cannabis legal issues.
 Here at CDM LAW, we believe in fighting for our clients against unjust laws.
 Mr. Mandracchia is a lifetime member of NORML and has spent years learning and becoming educated on cannabis laws, history, and the cannabis industry.
 CDM LAW advocates for cannabis law reform and strive to help those who are being persecuted and discriminated against.
 We represent businesses and individuals who are in need of legal representation for cannabis-related matters.

 Disclaimer: Cannabis, other than hemp, is a schedule one controlled substance under Federal Law and is illegal.
-However, Cannabis is legal for medicinal use, if prescribed, in Pennsylvania.
+However, Cannabis is legal for medicinal use, if properly licensed, in Pennsylvania.
 CDM Law assists clients in dealing with actions and consequences for both legal and illegal cannabis use but does not condone any illegal uses.
 You should consult with an Attorney to more fully understand the laws in your jurisdiction.

 CDM LAW believes in advocating for change through challenging the laws and statutes and is here to help you with all of your cannabis matters.

 From Cannabis Business Guidance to Marijuana Legal Support, CDM Law is here to help.